-Editor’s note: In September 2016, Bob Hassmiller, beloved husband of our own Sue Hassmiller, our senior adviser for nursing, was involved in a bicycle accident that left him critically injured and ultimately took his life.
+Editor’s note: In September 2016, Bob Hassmiller, beloved husband of Sue Hassmiller, former senior adviser for nursing, was involved in a bicycle accident that left him critically injured and ultimately took his life.
 We asked Sue to share her story—and she very graciously agreed—because we believe that a Culture of Health is possible even when people are at their very sickest.
 She tells us how.

 My life is separated into two time periods: Before my husband’s accident—and after.

 Bob and I were married for 37 years, and he was, in every aspect, my best friend.
 While I traveled frequently for work—work I am very passionate about—Bob was the person I came home to, my bedrock, my backstop and my biggest fan.
 We knew each other as only two married people who have been together for so long can.
 And we relied on each other for our very different strengths.

 Then came the call no one ever wants to get: Bob had been seriously injured in a bicycle accident, and after a 12-hour stay in a local hospital here in New Jersey, he was airlifted to Philadelphia.
 Suddenly, my best friend was in that ICU bed.
 And I was at his side.